Go to the Students section

 Explore the research groups and their associated staff to see how your chosen field of study aligns with the research portfolio within the school.

 At this stage if you are interested in Planning and Urban Design research, you should contact Dr Ben Spencer (firstname.lastname@example.org) (Tel 01865484061).
 If you are interested in Real Estate and Construction Research, you should contact Prof. Ramin Keivani (email@example.com) (Tel 01865 483409).
 Advise either Dr Spencer or Prof Keivani that you are considering making an application.
 You are also welcome to contact particular academics to help you develop your ideas.

 4. Formulate your proposal

 When you have agreed a research project with the Postgraduate Research Tutor, you will be asked to prepare a proposal.
 You can indicate any staff members whom you would like to work with, or the Tutors will circulate your proposal to the most appropriate staff to get their comments.
 If the proposal is accepted the Tutors will ask you to make a formal application, or give you advice on how the proposal may be improved.
 For guidance on writing a PhD research proposal see our Guide to writing PhD Research Proposals.

 5. Gather required documents and submit

 Our MPhil/PhD programme requires additional supporting documentation to be submitted as part of the application process.
-Before applying through UCAS Postgraduate please make sure you gather the following supporting documentation:
+Before applying through the Oxford Brookes online application system please make sure you gather the following supporting documentation:

-After your UCAS Postgraduate application has been submitted, these documents can be e-mailed directly to the Research Administrator in the Faculty of Technology, Design and Environment (email@example.com).
-Please note that you will need to provide certified translations of any documents which are not in English.
+After your Oxford Brookes online application has been submitted, these documents can be e-mailed directly to the Research Administrator in the Faculty of Technology, Design and Environment ( firstname.lastname@example.org).

-You can apply for any of our MPhil/PhD programmes at UCAS Postgraduate, the online application system used by Oxford Brookes.
+You can apply for any of our MPhil/PhD programmes through the Oxford Brookes online application system.